Quuxplusone/Castlequest/README.md

 the printer hardware will turn that into an extra newline.
 Naturally, modern terminals don't do that.
 But many POSIX systems (including Mac OSX) come with a utility program named `asa` that can interpret those carriage-control characters for you.

-If your computer lacks `asa`, you can hack it together in a couple lines of your favorite scripting language; or, just deal with the extra `0` characters and fewer newlines.
+If your computer lacks `asa`, you can hack it together in a couple lines of your favorite scripting language; a Python implementation is provided in the `src` directory.

+    ./cquest | python ./asa.py